 Cannes Festival Venue Offering Space For Homeless During Coronavirus Pandemic

 Social distancing, self-isolation, and quarantine are all some pretty frustrating places to be.
 Most of us feel trapped inside of our homes with little to entertain ourselves with.
 However, some people must face this pandemic without a safe place to isolate themselves.
 Homeless individuals all over the world are now being faced with a pretty big problem.
 Previous places that provided warmth and shelter are closing everywhere.
 Shelters are filling up quickly.
-As many already know, the Cannes film festival has been canceled.
+As many already know, the Cannes film festival is one of the latest event cancellations due to the coronavirus.
 Though, they still have their venue.
 The Cannes festival venue has begun offering its space to local homeless folks because of the coronavirus outbreak, and people are taking advantage of it.

 Cannes Festival Venue Offering Shelter For Homeless While Coronavirus Forces Us Inside